Bolt (video game): Plot

 Penny and Bolt trace his jet back to his main base, where Penny's father is being held.
 Upon arriving, Calico tests his new weapon on Bolt, draining him of his powers and strength and capturing Penny, due to her emotions getting in the way of the mission.
 Once Penny is inside, he explains his plan to use Penny's father's micro focusing mirror-equipped satellites to bounce a beam around the Earth and neutralize all atomic weaponry except for his own, meaning he can nuke anyone, when he wants, how he wants.
 As he leaves, he violently kicks Bolt's cage proving Penny of her limited knowledge.
 During this, Penny maneuvers her way out of her hand bindings.

 Once free, she attempts to find her father to save Bolt, but is only captured by Calico once again, just as Bolt regains his powers and Penny sabotages the control panel, raising the bridge so Bolt could reach her.
 Once he does, Penny escapes from her guard captors yet again and launched a pre-prepared, rocket-powered cart at the main power generator (which Bolt exposed).
 Then, using what power remains in the generator, Calico duels with Bolt, using powerful lightning bursts.
 After the lengthy and hard-fought battle, Bolt finally defeats him.
 Beaten, defeated, and weakened, he attempts to escape on his private helicopter, launching numerous missiles as a decoy, just as Penny finally finds her father (aboard the helicopter).
 While Bolt tries to apprehend Calico by grabbing his foot, Penny's father pleads to her and Bolt to allow Calico to escape with himself to stop the missiles, reminding her that she had the power to find him again.
 Regretfully, Penny orders Bolt to stop the missiles as Calico escaped with her father.
-Bolt then successfully destroys the missiles, foiling Calico's plot.
+Bolt successfully destroys the missiles, foiling Calico's plot.

 The game closes with an epilogue informing the player of Penny's continuing battle.
 Then, depending on the version, you either get a "tune in next week" style message or cut to Rhino's dialogue.